Not Cleared Direct

 Risk

-DEN200035 is an FDA 510(k) submission for the BEAR (Bridge-Enhanced ACL Repair) Implant.
-This device is classified as a Resorbable Implant For Anterior Cruciate Ligament (acl) Repair (Class II - Special Controls, product code QNI).
+DEN200035 is an FDA 510(k) submission (not cleared) for the BEAR (Bridge-Enhanced ACL Repair) Implant.
+Classified as Resorbable Implant For Anterior Cruciate Ligament (acl) Repair (product code QNI), Class II - Special Controls.

 Submitted by Miach Orthopaedics, Inc. (Westborough, US).
-The FDA issued a Not Cleared (DENG) decision on December 16, 2020.
+The FDA issued a Not Cleared (DENG) decision on December 16, 2020 after a review of 195 days.

 Submission Details